 - BA (Hons) French and Textiles

 - Post Graduate Certificate in Learning and Teaching in Higher Education

-Elaine Is involved in teaching at all levels of the undergraduate Fashion Design programme and also contributes to teaching and supervision on the MA Fashion Enterprise and Society and MSc Textiles programmes.
+I am involved in teaching at undergraduate level on the BA Fashion Design and BA Fashion Design Innovation programmes, and also contribute to teaching and supervision on the MA Fashion Enterprise and Society and MSc Textile Sustainability and Innovation programmes.

 I previously co-supervised a PhD project based on nonwovens in apparel.